-Now, coming back to the usecase we discussed in the beginning (**), here's the command that'll help you save the file without needing to close it first (which means no loss of unsaved changes) and then opening it with, say, sudo.
+Now, coming back to the use case we discussed in the beginning (**), here's the command that'll help you save the file without needing to close it first (which means no loss of unsaved changes) and then open it with, say, sudo.

 :w ! sudo tee %

 In addition to executing individual commands, you can also have yourself dropped in a newly-launched shell from within Vim.
 For this, all you have to do is to run the following command from the editor: